 Dairy consumption may help children and adolescents achieve a healthy weight and body composition.
 Dairy products are linked to improvements in children’s body composition and may reduce their likelihood of being overweight and obese.

-- Children and adolescents who consume dairy products are more likely to have a better body composition and are less likely to be overweight or obese;
+- Children and adolescents who consume dairy products are more likely to have a better body composition and are less likely to be overweight or obese.

 - Among adolescents, dairy intake was associated with reduced adiposity.